clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 Connect to your VNC session
 ===========================

-For `Method 1` and `Method 2`, you have to connect to a specific active session (or display ID).
-There are two ways you can specify it.
-You can use a fully-qualified VNC port number, which consists of the default VNC server port (5900) plus the display ID or just simply the display ID.
+For `Method 1` and `Method 2`, you must connect to a specific active session or display ID using one of two options.
+You can use a fully-qualified VNC port number, which consists of the default VNC server port (5900) plus the display ID or you can use the display ID.
-For example: if the display ID is 3, it can be specified as `5903` or just as `3`.
+For example, if the display ID is 3, it can be specified as `5903` or just as `3`.

 For `Method 3`, VNC does not expect a display ID.
-Just use `5900`.
+Use `5900`.

-For simplicity, and to avoid confusions, the instructions below will only use the fully-qualified VNC port number.
+For simplicity, the instructions below use the fully-qualified VNC port number.

 #.
 Initiate the VNC connection: